Boston ‘straight pride’ parade permits sought

-BOSTON — Organizers are hoping to stage a “straight pride” parade in Boston.
+BOSTON — An attempt to stage a “straight pride” parade in Boston has sparked social media outrage days before the city hosts its annual gay pride parade.

-A group calling itself Super Happy Fun America says it wants to spread awareness of issues impacting straight people in greater Boston and beyond.
-They are hoping to hold a parade followed by a flag raising ceremony in the city sometime in August.
+Efforts by the group calling itself Super Happy Fun America come amid LGBTQ Pride Month, with Boston’s parade scheduled for Saturday.

-The push comes as the city gears up to celebrate its annual Boston Pride Parade meant to celebrate the LGBT community Saturday.
+City officials say organizers have been in contact with the city, but haven’t yet received the necessary permits.

-City officials say organizers have been in contact with the city, but haven’t yet received the necessary permits to host a parade.
+They’re hoping to hold a parade followed by a flag-raising ceremony in August.

-On its website, the group’s president describes straight people as “an oppressed majority” and said the group will fight for the right of straight people everywhere to express pride without fear of judgment and hate.
+The group didn’t immediately respond to an email or Facebook message seeking further information on their plans.

 Copyright © 2019 The Washington Times, LLC.